LightIO/LightQ/README.md

 It is a high performance,  brokered messaging queue which supports transient (1M msg/sec)  and durable (~300K msg/sec) queues.
 Durable queues are similar to <B>Kafka</B>  where data are written to the file and consumers consume from the file.

 ###Features:
-1. Transient queues using raw socket, ZeroMQ
-2. Durable queues using socket as consumers and file as storage (Similar to <B>Kafka</B>)
+1. Transient and durable queue (Similar to <B>Kafka</B>)
-3. Authentication per topic (userid/password validation)
+2. Authentication per topic (userid/password validation)
-4. Header only project (Embed with your project)
+3. Header only project (Embed with your project)
-5. Consumer in load balancing mode(pipeline):  One of the consumer gets a message mostly in round robin)
+4. Consumer in load balancing mode(pipeline):  One of the consumer gets a message mostly in round robin)
-6. Consumer as Subscribers (Each consumer gets a copy of a message)
+5. Consumer as Subscribers (Each consumer gets a copy of a message)
-7. Both subscriber and pipelining mode are supported for a single topic
+6. Both subscriber and pipelining mode are supported for a single topic
-8. Multi Producers/Consumers for single topic
+7. Multi Producers/Consumers for single topic
-9. Unlimited topics
+8. Unlimited topics
-10. JSON protocol to create topic and join topic (at runtime)
+9. JSON protocol to create topic and join topic (at runtime)
-11. C++11 support/require
+10. C++11 support/require
-12. Logging support
+11. Logging support
-13. Dynamic port allocation for topic, consumer, producer
+12. Dynamic port allocation for topic, consumer, producer
-14. Cluster support (todo)
+13. Cluster support (todo)
-15. Client API (todo): C, Go, Java, Rust, Lua, Ruby
+14. Client API (todo): C, Go, Java, Rust, Lua, Ruby

 It is mostly header only project with main.cpp as an example for broker, producer and consumer.